As the OG of streaming, there are still a tricks to maximizing the value out of the service.

 Review & Delete Your History

-Hey, sometimes you want to know what you watched… and someone you don’t want someone to know you watched something.
+Hey, sometimes you want to know what you watched… or you don’t want someone to know you watched something.
 Or sometimes you don’t want a movie you half-watched messing up your recommendations.
 Right… the last one. 🙂

-Go to netflix.com/WiViewingActivity to see your viewing history and click on the X to delete it.
+Go to netflix.com/viewingactivity to see your viewing history and click on the X to delete it.

 Browse Hidden Genres